cjdbarlow/Part-One/non-invasive-blood-pressure.md

 ##DINAMAP
 Components:
 * One cuff
-Performs both arterial occlusion and measuremnet.
+Performs both arterial occlusion and measurement.
 * Tubing
 * Device for inflating the occlusive cuff and gradually deflating it
 * Pressure tranducer